dotnet/docs-maui/docs/user-interface/handlers/create.md

 ## Create the cross-platform control

-After defining your custom control's interface, you should create the type for your custom control.
-This type should derive from `View`, and implement your control's interface:
+After defining your control's interface, you should create the cross-platform control.
+It should derive from `View`, and implement your control's interface:

 ```csharp
 using System.ComponentModel;